Bulk changes

 Step 2.
 Operation

-Then click on “Operation” and select a specific field or several fields on which you want to perform an action.
-Behind the name of the chosen field you can select whether you want to replace the content of the field in question everywhere or look for a specific word or number and replace it with the new value.
+Then click on “Operation” and select a specific field or multiple fields on which you want to perform an action.
+Behind the name of the chosen field you can select whether you want to replace the contents of the field in question everywhere or whether you want to find a specific word or number and replace it with the new value.
 Each adjustment is added to a list of all desired changes at the bottom of the page.
-When you are ready, you can click on the “check” button and you will go to the overview of all planned changes.
+When you are done, you can click on the “check” button and you will go to the overview of all planned changes.

-As a check, the overview shows the number of descriptions or objects that the bulk change action will be applied to.
+As a check, the overview shows the number of descriptions or objects to which the bulk change action will be applied.
 Below you can see which fields it is applied to, what type of change is applied to these fields (replace or find and replace) and which values are replaced.
-If you are sure that everything is set up correctly, you can perform the bulk change action.
+Once you are sure that everything is set up correctly, you can perform the bulk change action.

-Making an incorrect bulk change action can have major consequences for your collection(s).
-If you make mistakes, you can undo them via 'version management'.
+Creating an incorrect bulk change action can have major consequences for your collection(s).
+If you make mistakes you can undo them.